intfoundation/intchain-docs/docs/using-intchain/3-local-testnet.md

 ### intchain init_int_genesis

-Initialize the int_genesis.json file that will help you to bootstrap the network
+Initialize the int_genesis.json file that will help you to bootstrap the network.

 ```bash
 intchain --testnet init_int_genesis "{1000000000000000000000000000, 100000000000000000000000}"